Table of Contents

 Keeping a stick insect as a pet requires knowing what to feed it.
 Stick insects are herbivores, meaning they only eat plant life.
 The question is, do they eat fruit?

-Most guides to keeping stick insects as pets recommend feeding the creatures leaves.
+Most guides to keeping stick insectsOpens in a new tab. as pets recommend feeding the creatures leaves.
 Almost no one talks about fruit because plants and leaves are abundant enough that it is just not necessary.
 Having said that however, pet owners have published YouTube videos showing their insects feasting on fruit.

 Many stick insect species will eat fruit if it is presented to them.
 The best way to find out is to just place some within their enclosure and see if they eat it.
 If they don’t like it, they will just ignore it.
 Also note that stick insects will not eat anything that is harmful to them.

-For more advice and information on keeping and looking after stick insects, check out my ebook on Amazon click here
+For more advice and information on keeping and looking after stick insects, check out my ebook on Amazon click hereOpens in a new tab. (opens in a new tab).

 So Many Species